2018: Facing Difference Challenge

 When we avoid or ignore our differences, understanding can be replaced by division.
 This is happening in ways big and small, from bullying in our schools to clashes in our communities, to civil wars waging around the globe.

 Building peace can start with changing the attitudes of individuals.
-That’s why the $600,000 that students raised by creating portraits went to support young people from Nigeria, Sri Lanka, and the South Caucasus to attend peacebuilding camps and take part in peace projects.
+That’s why we invited students to draw and create self-portraits to celebrate their identity. $600,000 was generated to support young people from Nigeria, Sri Lanka, and the South Caucasus to attend peacebuilding camps and take part in peace projects led by CARE and Search for Common Ground.

 Where we came from